-With Meditek having provided products to the medical equipment industry since 1981in Canada, and having remanufacturing as a core component of its services, we’ve seen many brands of stretchers throughout the decades.
+Meditek has provided products to the Canadian medical equipment industry since 1981, and has offered remanufacturing services as a core business component.
+As a result, we’ve seen many brands of stretchers throughout the last four decades.

 Through supplying new stretchers and remanufactured stretchers, we’ve been able to identify the most common problems with patient transport stretchers.